core-wg/senml-spec/draft-jennings-core-senml-02.md

 seconds in the past from roughly "now".
 A positive value is used to indicate the number of seconds, excluding leap seconds, since the start of the year 1970 in UTC.

+A measurement array MAY be followed by another base object and measurement array.
+The new base object can add, change, and/or remove base values from the previous base object(s).
+The new base values are applied to the following measurement arrays.
+Every base object MUST be followed by a measurement array, and hence base objects are found in the root array at even indexes and measurement arrays at odd indexes.

 Representing the statistical characteristics of measurements can be very complex.
 Future specification may add new attributes to provide